Last updated: March 2026

 The buyer pays for the home inspection in most transactions.
 This ensures the inspector works for the buyer's interest.
 Seller-paid pre-listing inspections are an alternative where the seller gets the inspection done before listing and shares the report with potential buyers.

 Standard inspection covers: foundation, structure, roof, attic, exterior, electrical, plumbing, HVAC, windows, doors, insulation, and visible defects.
-It does NOT cover: hidden defects behind walls, sewer line condition, radon levels, mold spores, or termite damage — these require separate specialty inspections.
+It does NOT cover: hidden defects behind walls, sewer line condition, radon levels, mold spores, or termite damage.
+These require separate specialty inspections.